visionspacetec/Prust-App/readme.md

 # Prust-App
 Main RTOS task entry point for [Prust-FreeRTOS](https://github.com/visionspacetec/Prust-FreeRTOS).
 This is a static Rust crate.
-This is a sub-module of Prust-RTOS-Gen and it depends on the external functions defined in it.
+This is a sub-module of Prust-FreeRTOS and it depends on the external functions defined in it.
 Can't be built seperately...
 # Usage
 This is a seperate repo because it has **only rust code** except the c headers.
 This crate can be potentially used in other projects too. **Only the Drivers glue code is dependent on the device**.